 The beginning of summer is a good time for horse owners with pastures to begin planning and implementing proven techniques that will provide grazing throughout most of the year, suppress weeds, and make pastures pleasing both to themselves and non-horse keeping neighbors.

-1. Improve your pasture's soil:
+1. Improve soil in your pasture

 If your pastures have not been tested for nutrient levels within the last 2-3 years, now is a good time to do it.
 Obtain sample boxes and a soil sample information sheet from your local library or a local extension service that will perform an analysis, send you the results, and recommend quantities of fertilizer and lime needed to produce maximum pasture yield.

 Blindly applying fertilizer to your pasture is not a great idea.
 Have your soil tested, and then apply exactly what is needed.
 You can find a local lab by calling your agriculture extension office, or simply Google "agriculture extension soil testing" along with the name of your state.

 Follow the recommendations for fertilizer application and repeat yearly.
 While fertilization can be done at any time of the year, you will realize maximum benefit if you fertilize cool season grasses in the fall.
 This is when most weeds die back, and grasses are dormant in their "above ground" growth.
 During this period, applied nutrients help root systems develop into more mature organs, capable of penetrating deep into the soil.
 A well-developed root system can extract water from greater depths, especially during the summer drought spells.